aery32/aery32-refguide/source/use_with_st2.rst

 Sublime Text 2
 ==============

 Aery32 Framework comes with the default `Sublime Text 2 <http://www.sublimetext.com/2>`_ project file which you can use straight away.
-The quickest way to start the Aery32 project is to browse to the project directory and open ``aery32.sublime-project`` file using the right click and then select *Open with Sublime Text 2*.
+The quickest way to start the Aery32 project is to browse to the project directory and open ``aery32.sublime-project`` file using the right click and selecting *Open with Sublime Text 2*.

 .. image:: ../images/st2_open_project_file.png
     :target: _images/st2_open_project_file.png
     :alt: Open ST2 project file with right click

-After then change the default build system to *Aery32* from *Tools / Build System*.
+After then change the default build system to *Aery32* from *Tools/Build System*.

 .. image:: ../images/st2_select_build_system.png
     :target: _images/st2_select_build_system.png